 If you are reading this, you may have been personally injured* in an accident and are now questioning what your legal options are.

-If you have been injured as a result of the actions of someone else, you will have suffered what is termed a Tort, which is a civil wrong, which basically means you will have a right to seek a legal remedy for this wrong.
+If you have been injured as a result of the actions of someone else, you will have suffered what is termed a Tort, which is a civil wrong, which means you will have a right to seek a legal remedy for this wrong with a back injury claim*.

 Tort law is there to protect people from harm and injury and attach legal responsibility to anyone who causes the harm.